ishehadeh/smp/report/progress.slides.md

 ## Syntax

 - C-like with a dash of Typescript and Rust
-- stick to popular conventions
+- Stick to popular conventions
 - Abbreviations: "bool", "int", etc.
 - Symbols: "+", "-", "<", ">", etc.